maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `com.headfirstjava.chapter18`
 - 📄 Exercises from the book:
     - Page 614–619 — Java RMI gives you the client and service helper objects!
+    - Page 621 — How does the client get the stub class?

 ![Chapter 18](images/chapter-18.png)